Introduction to IoT: Challenges and Future Directions

-The IoT network consists of a vast number of devices, utilizing various costly communication technologies.
+\textit{Cost of Maintenance and Services}\\ The IoT network consists of a vast number of devices, utilizing various costly communication technologies.
 This inevitably leads to increased maintenance and service costs for these numerous devices and connections.
 Hence, a significant challenge lies in addressing this issue by designing devices and sensors that demand minimal maintenance.